miku/ubl-wd-2024-pe/README.md

 * in 2024 there are "marketplaces" for "prompts" -- 'care about some "Stoic Wisdom For Modern Challenges" for $3.99 or "Social Media Strategy For Companies" for $2.99?

 To illustrate, let's train a model and use to generate some text in 60 seconds.
 XXX: king-james-bible + X

+> Prompts are hyperparameters.
+Every time you test a different prompt on your data, you become less sure if the LLM actually generalizes to unseen data. -- [https://huggingface.co/posts/MoritzLaurer/918404500694779](https://huggingface.co/posts/MoritzLaurer/918404500694779)

 ## Prompt Engineering